schoeberl/librelane/docs/source/getting_started/migrants/variables.md

   * Both flags are set to `true`.

-Although for now OpenLane 2 will attempt the conversion for you automatically, it is recommended you update your designs as this feature will get removed.
+Although for now LibreLane 2 will attempt the conversion for you automatically, it is recommended you update your designs as this feature will get removed.

 ## Migrating `MACROS` (Optional, but highly recommended)

-OpenLane 2+ allows you to configure macros you use in a configuration object called `MACROS`.
+LibreLane 2+ allows you to configure macros you use in a configuration object called `MACROS`.

 This object collects all information about macros and instances of macros into one object.

-For example, where an SPM macro in OpenLane 1 would be defined across multiple variables in this manner:
+For example, where an SPM macro in LibreLane 1 would be defined across multiple variables in this manner:

 ```json